2. Cheese

 Discussion

-The statement "I could never give up cheese" implies a rarely acknowledged corollary: "I don't care what cruelty or environmental destruction is involved in producing it".
-Hopefully, people can be better than this.
-Would most people really continue drinking dairy if they could be convinced it was both unnecessary and intolerably cruel?
-Assuming that we could prove to someone that the dairy industry was intolerably cruel, surely they could find enough self-control and compassion for other species within themselves to make a positive change.
-Few people who drink dairy know, or want to know, the truth of the industry they are supporting.
-If they would educate themselves about the bereaved mothers, stolen calves, swollen udders, mastitis, castration, confinement, veal production, contribution to antibiotic resistance, human health problems and environmental degradation associated with dairy, it would be easier for them to find the moral courage to make the easy change from dairy to the many alternatives.
+The problem is that few people who drink dairy know, or wish to know, the truth behind the industry.
+If they educated themselves about the bereaved mothers, stolen calves, swollen udders, mastitis, castration, confinement, veal production, contribution to antibiotic resistance, human health problems and environmental degradation associated with dairy, it would be easier for them to find the moral courage to make the change from dairy to any of the many alternatives.

 Milking them for all they are worth